MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-role-based-administration.md

 8. Choose **OK** to complete this procedure.

 Use the following procedure to modify an administrative user that has the securable object behavior set to **Only securable objects in specified security scopes or collections**.

-#### Option: Only securable objects in specified security scopes or collections
+#### For option: Only securable objects in specified security scopes or collections

 1. In the Configuration Manager console, choose **Administration**.